The Sunscreen Insanity

-A legitimate scientific research study by an environmental advocacy group in 2011 found that only 20% (!) of sunscreens provide the protection they claim.
+NOTE: A legitimate scientific research study by an environmental advocacy group in 2011 found that only 20% of sunscreens provide the protection they claim.

-Being outdoors, at altitude and in the mountains most of the time requires our Staff and clients to use a lot of sunscreen.
-We use and carry it constantly and always have extra suncream on hand to offer our clients.
+Being outdoors, at altitude and in the mountains most of the time requires that our guides and clients use a lot of quality sunscreen.
+We use it religiously, and carry extra suncream to offer our clients.
 Unfortunately, there is nothing more bewildering than the highly confusing, high-profit margin area of the sunscreen business.
 Yet there are two unambiguous facts among all of the marketing jargon and half-truths concerning these products:

 1) the sun’s rays will harm you and must be guarded against;

 2) the marketing of sunscreens plays to our naivety about sunscreen products, the cosmetics industry in general and sun protection in particular, through misleading terminology, unofficial nomenclature of products and mostly, a designed lack of clarity based in marketing rhetoric.
-Essentially, much of what we read about sunscreens from a sunscreen maker is doubtful at best, and often untrue.
+We do not wish to sound negative, but essentially, much of what we read about sunscreens from a sunscreen maker is doubtful at best, and often untrue.